KaigeTan/risk_accessment_campus/README.md

 ## Generate a .tif file of a georeferenced map of KTH
 Follow this [video](https://www.youtube.com/watch?v=RjkZgE_WVBk)

+The generated .tif file can be found at KTH_geofig.tif

 ## Download road features from OpenStreetMap as .geojson using an API.
      curl --get 'https://osm.buntinglabs.com/v1/osm/extract' \
           --data "tags=highway=*" \